IngeniumUA/ingeniumuahubfront/README.md

 2. Run `ionic cap open android` or `ionic cap open ios`
 3. Press run on device in android studio or xcode

+## Using the kippietools
 ### Setting version number
-run `python setversion --version {version code like 1.1.1}`.
+run `python kippietools setversion -v {version code like 1.1.1}`.
 Version code should ony contain numbers and periods.

+### Setting url of the app to switch between notification testing and release.
+run `python kippietools setmode -m {release or notificationtest}`.
+This only affects the android build of the app.

 ## Differences in development compared to website frontend
 - The use of Routerlink and Router in general is discouraged, use gotoPage from app-functions service instead.